-After reading the following extract on the winner of the 2012 Best StartupSmart Awards for a service company, list the factors that would be important for someone like the owners of Explore Engage in making a decision about which accounting firm to employ.
+After reading the extract of a company profile of Explore Engage, winner of the Best Services Start-up in the 2012 Best StartupSmart Awards for a service company, list the factors that would be important for someone like the owners of Explore Engage in making a decision about which accounting firm to employ.
 Also list the services that a business such as Explore Engage is likely to require of its accountant.